 - giving them as gifts to family and friends

-- have donated them to charity
+- donating them to charity

-For many small business owners the terms “bookkeeping and accounting” might just as well be the WORST four-letter words that they have ever uttered out loud!
+I know, I know – for many small business owners the terms “bookkeeping and accounting” might just as well be the WORST four-letter words that they have ever uttered out loud!

 - So you can see exactly how much money your are making and spending and if you are making a profit from your handmade business.
-(Making money was our goal all along, right?)
+Making money was our goal all along, right?